COVID-19 vaccination programme tells you who is eligible and how to get vaccinated.

-- Proof that you have suffered a loss in your income (we cannot process your application without this, but this can be provided at a later date)
+- Proof that you have suffered/will suffer a loss in your income (we cannot process your application without this, but this can be provided at a later date)

 - Proof that a child or young person has been told to self-isolate, for example a letter from the school (if you are claiming as a parent/guardian)

-- Proof of Education and Health Care Plan (if you are claiming as a parent/guardian of a young person aged 16 to 25)
+- Proof of/Proof applied for Education, Health and Care plan (if you are claiming as a parent/guardian of a young person aged 16 to 25)

 After you've applied

 If there is any further information we require to process your application, we will contact you.

 After we have received all the information we need, we will verify your claim and if you are eligible, we will pay the support payment into your bank account electronically within 7 working days.